Skip to main content

 Every piece of storm data on this site traces back to an official government meteorological agency.
 We do not publish unofficial forecasts, social media speculation, or unverified storm reports.

-Storm data is refreshed every 6 hours in sync with NHC advisory cycles.
-During active storm events, our systems check for updates more frequently to ensure you have the latest information as quickly as possible.
+Storm data is refreshed every 30 minutes during hurricane season and every 2 hours off-season.
+During active storm events, NHC issues intermediate advisories every 2–3 hours, and our systems poll for updates accordingly to ensure you have the latest information as quickly as possible.

 We translate meteorological data into plain language.
 Every technical term is explained.
 Every tool is designed so that a first-time user can understand their risk without a meteorology degree.